gliu20/gliu20.github.io/_posts/2019-08-27-midway-through-the-years.md

 description: Midway changed a lot from its humble beginnings as a simple prototype to the complex extension it is now.
 Let's explore how it changed.
 project: midway
 ---
 Midway changed a lot from its humble beginnings as a simple prototype to the complex extension it is now.
 Let's explore how it changed.
-Check out the latest version of the extension at [https://chrome.google.com/webstore/detail/midway/cgibedogghadelndgfacffoociffapii](https://chrome.google.com/webstore/detail/midway/cgibedogghadelndgfacffoociffapii).
+Check out the latest version of the extension on [the Chrome Web Store](https://chrome.google.com/webstore/detail/midway/cgibedogghadelndgfacffoociffapii).

 # A Note on Versioning
 While it might seem as though I am using Semantic Versioning (or SemVer as the developer community calls it), I actually simply increase the numbers based on how significant I feel the change to be, rather than simply incrementing a major number or minor number by 1.